Kokensha/ng-business/README.md

 # ng-business
-open source angular libraries that can be used in business production systems
+Open source angular libraries that can be used in business production systems.

 in progress
 use at your own risk.